 Four European institutions for higher education – Leuphana University (Lüneburg), Trnava University (Trnava), HFPH (Munich), and The Newman Institute (Uppsala) – are launching the project Blended Multilogues: Enhancing Transformation and Innovation in Higher Education.
 The aim of the project is to develop new innovative approaches to learning that enable collaboration on shared problems.
 The vision is to bring together not only teachers and students but other interested parties and to create spaces for multidimensional dialogue, i.e. multilogues, where participants may interact both face to face and online.

-On September 26–30, 2022, an open-space workshop – a “Hackathon” – will take place at the Newman Institute in Uppsala, Sweden.
+On September 26–30, 2022, an open-space workshop – a ”Hackathon” – will take place at the Newman Institute in Uppsala, Sweden, and online.
 During this week, students and teachers will work together to collect ideas and solve problems.
-Drawing on the students’ and teachers’ expertise, the Hackathon results in a collection of solutions – a Toolkit – best practices and visions that will help design future academic education.
+Drawing on the students’ and teachers’expertise, the Hackathon results in a collection of solutions – a Toolkit – best practices and visions that will help design future academic education.

-What you get: European exchange, networking experiences, insight into future learning settings, funding for expenses (travel/food/accommodation), certificate
+What you get: European exchange, networking experiences, insight into future learning settings, certificate

 For more information, please contact email@example.com

-To apply, please send a short letter of motivation and your CV to firstname.lastname@example.org
+To apply, please send a short letter of motivation to firstname.lastname@example.org

 No credits are awarded, but participants will receive a certificate proving their participation in a project for academic pedagogical innovation.